24 September 2024

 Before leaving home…

 The Jaguar Field Guide is a must for travel in the Pantanal.
-It can be downloaded for $5.
+Downloaded the APP for $5.
 It will bring you up close and personal to identified jaguars.

 I highly recommend downloading before you leave home.
 After four days in Porto Jofre, I felt personally connected to the jaguars I met.
 Through this project, I can donate to adopt a jaguar once I return home.

-For those interested in global warming, climate change and the fires burning in Brasil (and anywhere in the world), a second site to visit and keep handy is NASA FIRMS.
+For those interested in global warming and the fires burning in Brasil (and anywhere in the world), a second site to visit and keep handy is NASA FIRMS.
 This real-time satellite imagery was invaluable in helping me understand the devastating fires in Brasil.

 Critical things to bring?

-A bandana is needed as you can use it over your mouth for dust.
-I wet mine and used it over the back of my neck for cooling and sun protection.
+A bandana recommended as you can use it over your mouth for dust.
+I wet mine and used it to cover the back of my neck for cooling and sun protection.

 Yes, bring lots of sunscreen and a hat!
 A broad rimmed hat is better as baseball caps will not adequately protect your face from the sun.
 Sunscreen is inexpensive and readily available in Brasil.

-I brought both 25% Deet spray, and also Deet handy wipes which were easy to use and are not considered liquids.
+I brought both 25% Deet spray, and Deet handy wipes which were easy to use and not considered liquids.

 March of the Jaguars